 The Comparative Politics Workshop is a graduate student-led forum geared towards presenting and discussing papers and research projects.
 During the academic semester, regular sessions are held at the Hesburgh Center.
 These meetings are open to everyone, particularly students, faculty and Kellogg Institute Visiting Fellows.
 Participants have the chance to present their work and receive valuable, constructive feedback from their colleagues.

 More information: Contact Comparative Politics Field Representative Bill Kakenmaster

-Peitong Jing is a PhD student in Political Science at the University of Notre Dame.
-Her research explores the intersections of political education, civil religion, and the means of media technology.
-Her MA thesis studied the use of religious terminology in Chinese political promotional materials...
+Peitong Jing is a Ph.D. student in Political Science at the University of Notre Dame.
+Her research explores the intersections of nationalism, emotion, and the means of media technology.
+She applies the methods of natural language processing, particularly text analysis, to studying questions of nationalism.